A. Schema format details

 The library and version values are used to form the official file name HED_testlib_1.0.2.mediawiki.
 The file is found in library_schemas/testlib/hedwiki directory of the hed-schemas GitHub repository.

-A warning is generated when unknown header-line attributes are translated as attributes of the HED line during .mediawiki file validation.
+A warning is generated when unknown header attributes are translated as attributes of the HED line during .mediawiki file validation.

-The prologue is an optional paragraph of text appearing after the header-line.
+The prologue is an optional paragraph of text appearing after the header.
 The prologue is used by tools for help and display purposes.

 Early versions of HED use the prologue section to record a CHANGE_LOG as well as information about the syntax and rules.
 HED versions ≥ 8.0.0 include a separate change log file for released versions.